 The bill amends existing laws regarding the creation and governance of public facilities districts in Washington State.
-It allows towns and cities in counties with populations under one million to create such districts, either individually or in collaboration with contiguous towns or counties.
-Notably, it introduces provisions for public facilities districts created in counties with populations under 50,000 located along the eastern crest of the Cascade Mountains, specifying that these districts can include boundaries of selected school districts.
-Additionally, the bill establishes governance structures for these districts, including the composition and appointment processes for boards of directors, which must consist of members from local legislative authorities and organizations.
+It allows towns and cities in counties with populations under one million to create such districts, either individually or through agreements with contiguous towns or counties.
+Notably, it introduces provisions for public facilities districts created in counties with populations under 50,000 located along the eastern crest of the Cascade Mountains, specifying that these districts will include boundaries of selected school districts and will be governed by a board of directors with specific composition requirements.
+The bill also establishes a deadline for the creation of additional public facilities districts by July 1, 2026, and outlines the governance structure for these districts, including the appointment process for board members.

 Statutes affected: Original Bill: 35.57.010, 36.100.010